galaxykate/OSSTA-Zine/osta-zine.md

 	*  There *are* ways of supporting yourself on open-source tool development
 	*  Some people give the library away free, but charge for consulting with power users
 	*  Some have a Patreon or other crowd-funded income that they link to their open-source work (I do)
-	*  Suprisingly, people inside of companies often *want* to pay to support the tools they use.
+	*  Surprisingly, people inside of companies often *want* to pay to support the tools they use.
-		*  **But**, *they usually don't have a way to expense a chartiable "donation" to the developer*
+		*  **But**, *they usually don't have a way to expense a charitable "donation" to the developer*
 		*  **The hack:** some tools have a "golden pumpkin", a purchasable version of the software (sometimes with multiple price tiers).
 The dev gets money, and the user funds software development by "purchasing" software.
 	* **Grants:** There may be grant money available for tool development.
-The NSF and the NEA (for USians) may have grants available, and other countries may have arts or science funidng available too!
+The NSF and the NEA (for USians) may have grants available, and other countries may have arts or science funding available too!
 		* All funding agencies like to see the "reach" their money gets.
 If you can track users, downloads, number of artworks made, or number of people seeing the artwork, they *really like* that data.